Skip to main content

 • Annual TB Test (if previously negative) renew every 12 months

-Submit a 1-step Mantoux test or IGRA using the Annual 1-Step TB Test Form
+Submit a 1-step Tuberculin Skin Test or Interferon Gamma Release Assay (IGRA) using the Annual TB Test Form

 • Mask Fit Test - renew every 2 years